 Lasik Success Rates Are High, but Be Aware of Risks

-Not everyone is an ideal candidate for LASIK surgery.
-Make sure you discuss the side effects with your physician before submitting to a procedure.
+Not everyone is an ideal candidate for Lasik surgery.
+Make sure you discuss the side effects with your eye doctor before undergoing a procedure.

 About 600,000 Lasik procedures are performed annually in the U.S., according to the FDA.
 The elective surgery — which clinicians say costs an average of $2,000 per eye, not typically covered by insurance — is used to correct nearsightedness, farsightedness and astigmatism, a visual defect resulting in blurred vision.

 The industry boasts a success rate in the high 90 percent range, but not everyone is happy with Lasik.